PARTHASAKHAPAUL/Data-Science/README.md

 10. Write a function to find the maximum of n numbers using variable length positional arguments.
 11. Write a function to concatenate n strings using variable length keyword arguments.

+## Lab: 5(Part-1)
+1. **Write a program using loops and recursion:**
+    - Factorial of n where n is a non-negative integer.
+    - For calculating the Nth Fibonacci number.
+    - To calculate a^b where a > 0, b >= 0.

+2. **Query for 2 integers N and M from the user where 0 <= N <= 100 and 0 <= M <= 9.
+These will be the inputs to your function.
+Using recursion, compute the number of times the integer M occurs in all non-negative integers less than or equal to N.**
+    - Example: For N=13 and M=1, count=6 (numbers 1,10,11,12,13).

+3. **Programs using lambda functions:**
+    - Given a list of names, use `map` to create a list where each name is prefixed with "Hello, ".
+        - Example Input: `['Alice', 'Bob', 'Charlie']`
+        - Example Output: `['Hello, Alice', 'Hello, Bob', 'Hello, Charlie']`
+    - Use `filter` and a lambda function to extract all even numbers from a given list.
+        - Example Input: `[1, 2, 3, 4, 5, 6]`
+        - Example Output: `[2, 4, 6]`
+    - Use `reduce` and lambda to concatenate all strings in a given list.
+        - Example Input: `['Python', 'is', 'awesome']`
+        - Example Output: `'Pythonisawesome'`

+4. **Define a class `Complex` that defines a complex number with attributes real and imaginary.
+Define operators for addition, subtraction, multiplication, and division (Do with both operator overloading as well as without overloading).
+While printing the output, print in the form of complex number form like (a + ib).**